gyrfalcon55/gyrfalcon55/README.md

 Learning, Deeplearning and Statistics**
 - 📫 Reach me **sjunaid7890@gmail.com**
 - 📔📖 Studying Computer Science with Data Science specialization.
-- 🤩 I'm interested in exploring Data science, AI/ML.
+- 🤩 I'm interested in exploring Data science, AI/ML, Web Devlopment.
-- 👨‍💻 I have some good knowledge in Python and its libraries like Pandas,Numpy.
+- 👨‍💻 I have some good knowledge in Python and its libraries like Pandas, Numpy, Django.
 And also know some other programming languages like JAVA and C.

 <img src="https://user-images.githubusercontent.com/74038190/226190894-18e959ba-d458-4a94-ac44-790190f2a947.gif" width="1200" height="300">
 <h3 align="left">Languages and Tools:</h3>